net-lisias-kspu/DeployableAeroSurfaces/README.md

 ### Licensing

-* Retractable Lifting Surface is double licensed as follows:
+* Deployable Aero Surfaces is double licensed as follows:
 	+ [SKL 1.0](https://ksp.lisias.net/SKL-1_0.txt).
 See [here](./LICENSE.KSPe.SKL-1_0)
 		+ You are free to:
 			- Use : unpack and use the material in any computer or device